ksenobite/valheim_bot/README.md

 Into the output directory next to `main.exe`

 ## 👑 **Role System**
-Roles are assigned automatically based on player performance:
+Roles are assigned automatically based on **total points** (natural frags + manual adjustments).
-Update roles with /forceroleupdate or schedule it programmatically.
-💡 The victory role system has been updated and can now work with any existing roles on your discord server.
+The system supports flexible configuration via `/roleset`, `/roleupdate`, and `/autoroles`.

+- 🧠 Adjust roles weekly or on demand
+- ✍️ Define any custom role names and thresholds
+- 🧾 View or clear current role config anytime
+- ❄️ Even players with **negative scores** will be assigned the lowest rank

 ## 🎭 **Authors**
 - Development: @ksn